Bridgewater Commons: History

-21st century

-In 2001, Macy's announced that two Stern's stores will close in the same year, and reopen as Bloomingdale's stores in 2002; Bridgewater was one of them.
+In 2001, Macy's announced that two Stern's stores would close that year and reopen as Bloomingdale's stores in 2002; Bridgewater was one of them.
 The other store that was affected was the Wayne location, located at the Willowbrook Mall.

 In 2003, upscale seafood chain McCormick & Schmick's opened.

-As of November 2008, the Food Court has reopened after its extensive renovation, continuing to rotate through restaurants on a regular basis.
+In November 2008, the food court reopened after extensive renovation, continuing to rotate through restaurants on a regular basis.
 As of November 2025, the dining options span categories such as American, Asian Fusion, Beverages, Chicken, Chinese, Coffee and Tea, Desserts, Fast Food, Italian, Mexican, Salad, Sandwiches and Soups, and Seafood.
 Long-standing chains are Arthur Treacher's Fish and Chips, Charley's Philly Steaks, Nathan's Famous Hot Dogs, Saladworks, and Sarku Japan.

-Throughout the year of 2010, Bridgewater Commons sought an increase in entertainment and restaurant occupants with The Cheesecake Factory opening on August 23, and both AMC Dine-in Theatres and California Pizza Kitchen opening in November.
+Throughout 2010, Bridgewater Commons sought an increase in entertainment and restaurant occupants with The Cheesecake Factory opening in August and both AMC Dine-in Theatres and California Pizza Kitchen opening in November.

-On November 23, 2016, American restaurant chain Redstone American Grill opened their second New Jersey location in a pad next to California Pizza Kitchen.
+In November 2016, Redstone American Grill opened their second New Jersey location in a pad next to California Pizza Kitchen.
+Redstone would close in January 2026.

 McCormick & Schmick's closed in January 2019 due to the expiration of their lease.

-Mexican food chain Uncle Julio’s opened their first NJ location in the space formerly occupied by McCormick & Schmick's on February 25, 2020.
+The space was filled in February 2020, when Mexican food chain Uncle Julio’s opened their first New Jersey location.

-On August 27, 2020, Lord & Taylor announced they would liquidate and shutter all their remaining stores as the company declared bankruptcy.
+In August 2020, Lord & Taylor announced they would close their Bridgewater Commons location as part of their plan to liquidate and shutter all their remaining stores after the company declared bankruptcy.

-In December 2022, the town council approved a zoning ordinance in the former Lord & Taylor anchor pad to attract entertainment and amusement establishments such as Topgolf or Dave & Buster's to occupy the vacant space.
+In December 2022, the town council approved a zoning ordinance for the former Lord & Taylor anchor pad to attract entertainment and amusement establishments such as Topgolf or Dave & Buster's to occupy the vacant space.

 In May 2023, Pacific Retail Capital Partners acquired the mall and The Village from Trademark Properties to revitalize the properties into a "vibrant mixed-use destination".
 A purchase price has not been disclosed.

 In June 2024, Brazilian steakhouse chain Fogo de Chão opened their venue at the mall.